|UCAS code||C830||Duration||4 years (MSci in Experimental Psychology)|

 The structure of this course is currently under review.
 Up-to-date details on any course changes can be found on the Psychology Department's website.

-First University examinations: three written papers, one of which is Probability theory and statistics
+First University examinations: papers in each of the three introductory courses taken, one of which is Probability theory and statistics

 Students carry out practical work relevant to Psychology and career development skills: